On-Line Balancing of Random Inputs: Carole's Algorithm

-We now try to compute some relevant quantities.
-Let $x_t \in \{-1,1\}$ denote the color of element $t$, and let $y(j,t)$ be indicator random variable if element $t$ lies in $j$.
-Then, \beq \Delta d_j(t) := d_j(t)-d_j(t-1) = x_t y(j,t) \eeq and note that $|\Delta d_j(t)| \leq 1$.
+\paragraph{Proving Lemma \ref{l:main}.} In the rest of the section, we prove Lemma \ref{l:main}.
+We begin by computing the relevant quantities.
+At time step $t$, for $t=1,2,\ldots,T$, let $x_t \in \{-1,1\}$ denote the sign chosen for $v_t$.
+For $j \in [n]$, let $v_t(j)$ denote the $j$-th coordinate of $v_t$, and $d_j(t)$ the discrepancy for the $j$-th coordinate at the end of step $t$.
+We initialize $d_j(0)=0$ for all $j$.
+Then, \beq \Delta d_j(t) := d_j(t)-d_j(t-1) = x_t v_t(j) \eeq and note that $|\Delta d_j(t)| \leq 1$.